-Caring for a Person with a Frontotemporal Disorder In addition to managing the medical and day-to-day care of people with frontotemporal disorders, caregivers can face a host of other challenges.
+Caring for a Person with a Frontotemporal Disorder

+In addition to managing the medical and day-to-day care of people with frontotemporal disorders, caregivers can face a host of other challenges.
 These challenges may include changing family relationships, loss of work, poor health, decisions about long-term care, and end-of-life concerns.
 Family Issues People with frontotemporal disorders and their families often must cope with changing relationships, especially as symptoms get worse.
 For example, the wife of a man with bvFTD not only becomes her husband's caregiver, but takes on household responsibilities he can no longer perform.
 Children may suffer the gradual "loss" of a parent at a critical time in their lives.
 The symptoms of bvFTD often embarrass family members and alienate friends.
 Life at home can become very stressful.
 Changing relationships After Justin graduated from college, he went home to live with his parents for a short time.
 It didn't take long to notice personality changes in his 50-year-old mother, a successful executive.
 She became more childlike and had trouble finishing household chores.
 By the time she was diagnosed with bvFTD, Justin's relationship with his mother had deteriorated.
 Learning about the disorder helped Justin understand and accept the changes he was seeing in his mother.
 Work Issues Frontotemporal disorders disrupt basic work skills, such as organizing, planning, and following through on tasks.
 Activities that were easy before the illness began might take much longer or become impossible.
 People lose their jobs because they can no longer perform them.
 As a result, the caregiver might need to take a second job to make ends meet-or reduce hours or even quit work to provide care and run the household.
-An employment attorney can offer information and advice about employee benefits, family leave, and disability if needed.

-Workers diagnosed with any frontotemporal disorder can qualify quickly for Social Security disability benefits through the "compassionate allowances" program.
-For more information, see www.ssa.gov/compassionateallowances or call 1-800-772-1213.
+Workers diagnosed with bvFTD, Pick's disease, PPA, or ALS can qualify quickly for Social Security disability benefits through the "compassionate allowance" program.
+For more information, see www.socialsecurity.gov/compassionateallowances or call 1-800-772-1213.
 Caregiver Health and Support Caring for someone with a frontotemporal disorder can be very hard, both physically and emotionally.
 To stay healthy, caregivers can do the following: - Get regular health care. - Ask family and friends for help with child care, errands, and other tasks. - Spend time doing enjoyable activities, away from the demands of caregiving.
-Arrange for respite care-short-term caregiving services that give the regular caregiver a break-or take the person to an adult day care center, a safe, supervised environment for adults with dementia or other disabilities.
-A stressful disorder
+Arrange for respite care-short-term caregiving services that give the regular caregiver a break-or take the person to an adult day A stressful disorder